 The relevance this brought to the company meant that Salesforce could be taken up more broadly across the company.
 The company would reap the benefits, with more high quality data capture leading to better forecasting and reporting.

 Large luxury automotive company: from scope definition

 When this customer told BrightGen they wanted to give their VIP customers a unique experience, they already had their vision.
 They knew what the success metrics would be and they’d mostly mapped out the business process they wanted to follow.
 They just needed BrightGen to deliver their vision, which would be underpinned by Salesforce.

 This not only gave the customer a unique experience.
 It also made it easier to record the right customer data in the right way.
 It made business processes simpler for sales and customer success professionals within the organisation.
 By making Salesforce part of their process, the company can understand and serve their customers better in the long run.

 In times of crisis, you need to ensure your company has the infrastructure to at least keep it stable.
 To do this well, your customers and potential customers need to be kept informed and they need to feel secure.

 This will be the time for companies to shine where they have pinned down their customer service and sales experiences.
-Those who are able to act flexibly, regardless of external factors, will weather the storm – and will thrive when the inevitable bounceback comes around
+Those who act flexibly, regardless of external factors, will weather the storm.
+These companies will thrive when the inevitable bounceback comes around

-To understand more about how BrightGen has optimised Salesforce for both its customers and its own organisation, listen to our recent webinar.
+To understand more about how BrightGen has optimised Salesforce for its customers and ourselves, listen to our recent webinar.
 We spoke to property developer Mount Anvil about how they have set up their business for success using Salesforce.